Turkish Women's Football Third League

 The Turkish Women's Third Football League (Kadınlar 3.
 Futbol Ligi) is the fourth-level league competition for women's association football in Turkey.

 History

 The Women's Third League was established in 2014 launching its first season in the 2014–15.
 It replaced the Turkish Women's Regional Football League, which existed two seasons in 2009–10 and 2010–11.

 Format

-As of the 2021–22 season, 85 teams compete for promoting to the Women's Second League.
+As of the 2023–24 season, 112 teams compete for promoting to the Women's Second League.
 They are divided into 16 groups according to their geographical location.
 In each group, teams play against each other home-and-away in a round-robin format and play-off rounds.
-8 Teams from play-off rounds will promote to Women's Second League.
+Top 2 teams of each groups will play play-off matches.
+3 Teams from play-off rounds will promote to Women's Second League.